 2.6.3.
-Elasmobranchs (Sawfish)
+Elasmobranchs

+Sawfish

-The Northwest Marine Region is considered a particularly important area for two sawfish species because the region and adjacent inshore coastal waters and riverine environments contain nationally and globally significant populations of sawfish species (DSEWPaC 2012).
-However, relatively little is known about the distribution and abundance of sawfish species in north-western Australia (Morgan 2012).
+The Northwest Marine Region is considered a particularly important area for two sawfish species, green sawfish (Pristis zijsron) and freshwater sawfish (Pristis pristis) because the region and adjacent inshore coastal waters and riverine environments contain nationally and globally significant populations of sawfish species (DSEWPaC 2012).
+However, relatively little is known about the distribution and abundance of sawfish species in north-western Australia (Morgan, 2011).